 Lisa Larsen: It's Going to Be a Man's World Again - Charm, Oct.
 1945

 Lisa Larsen arrived in New York with her parents as a precocious teenage refugee from Germany, having already completed college.
-She started out as a fashion photographer for Vogue, Mademoiselle and Charm, and soon moved on to journalism, becoming an award-winning photojournalist for Life before her death from cancer at 34.
+She started as a fashion photographer for Vogue, Mademoiselle and Charm, and soon moved on to journalism, becoming an award-winning photojournalist for Life before her death from cancer at 34.

 Genevieve Naylor: Claire Mc Cardell - Harper's Bazaar, 1945